 How this can show up at home, at school, and in play

 Developmental Delays can affect play, attention, self-regulation, self-care, and school participation.
-Delays in reaching developmental milestones in motor skills, speech and language, cognitive, social and emotional, and adaptive skills.
+A delay is not a life sentence.
+Early, play-based therapy in your home gives a child the best shot at catching up during the years that count.
 When these challenges start creating frustration, fatigue, or added stress for the family, an evaluation can help clarify which skills need support most.

 When it may be time to schedule an evaluation